MaxZanella/MTA/README.md

 # On the Test-Time Zero-Shot Generalization of Vision-Language Models: Do We Really Need Prompt Learning? [accepted at CVPR 2024]

 This is the official GitHub repository for our paper accepted at CVPR '24.
 This work introduces the MeanShift Test-time Augmentation (MTA) method, leveraging Vision-Language models without the necessity for prompt learning.
-Our method randomly augments a single image into N augmented views, then alternates between two key steps (see [mta.py](mta.py)):
+Our method randomly augments a single image into N augmented views, then alternates between two key steps (see [mta.py](mta.py) and [Detailed Code Explanation](#detailed-code-explanation) section.):

 ### 1. Computing a Score for Each Augmented View